 Natural climate change probably caused the isolation of the California tiger salamander, Santa Cruz black salamander, and Santa Cruz long-toed salamander.
 During the last ice age, when weather was cooler and wetter, suitable habitat would have linked Bay Area populations with other ones to the east and north.
 As weather warmed and dried, habitat loss presumably extirpated populations in between.
 David Wake thinks changing climates caused the spotty distribution of many other salamander species.
 He fears that rapid human-caused climate change will combine with habitat destruction, pollution, and other factors to extirpate more salamander populations.

 On the other hand, salamanders have been around for hundreds of millions of years, whereas civilization has existed for five thousand.
 According to some computer models, humans’ resource demand will exceed supply in about a hundred years, a dim prospect for “sustainable growth.”
 So I wouldn’t count salamanders out.
 If as prophesied the world ends in fire instead of flood next time, their mythic reputation for creeping out of the flames alive may prove true.

-This story has been collected in the book Mountains and Marshes: Exploring the Bay Area’s Natural History, out in December 2015 from the Counterpoint Press.
+This story has been collected in the book Mountains and Marshes: Exploring the Bay Area’s Natural History, published in 2015 by the Counterpoint Press.